OfficeDev/VBA-content/Access-VBA/articles/46d6dfaf-a97d-3abd-0b4b-396a41eb3be7.md

  ' Print a report showing all the different parts of
  ' the relation and where each part is stored.
  With dbsNorthwind.Relations!CategoriesProducts
- Debug.Print "Properties of " &amp; .Name &amp; " Relation"
+ Debug.Print "Properties of " &; .Name &; " Relation"
- Debug.Print " Table = " &amp; .Table
+ Debug.Print " Table = " &; .Table
- Debug.Print " ForeignTable = " &amp; .ForeignTable
+ Debug.Print " ForeignTable = " &; .ForeignTable
- Debug.Print "Fields of " &amp; .Name &amp; " Relation"
+ Debug.Print "Fields of " &; .Name &; " Relation"
  With .Fields!CategoryID
- Debug.Print " " &amp; .Name
+ Debug.Print " " &; .Name
- Debug.Print " Name = " &amp; .Name
+ Debug.Print " Name = " &; .Name
- Debug.Print " ForeignName = " &amp; .ForeignName
+ Debug.Print " ForeignName = " &; .ForeignName
  End With
  End With